apparebit/diaphanous/codebook.md

     separators, and the three tokens `/`, `100`, and `*` between _F_ and _N_
     appear as written, with arbitrary spacing in between.

-    In the future, percentage values may be automatically coerced to integers when appearing in columns that are not included in the nonintegers.

  2. The second, optional property has `redundant` as key and either `true` or `false` as value.
 It indicates that a platform's transparency disclosure contained the same quantity for the same time period more than once.
 While all such redundant data points should be the same, in practice they may not.
-    The `redundant` property helps preserve them.
+    The `redundant` property helps preserve such divergent disclosures.

 ### 3.4 Well-Formed Disclosure and Row Records

 The dataset format imposes the following constraints:

+  * Schema keys are distinct and also column names.
+The corresponding values are `int`, `float`, or `string`.
-  * If the row index is `period`, every row has a valid period as label.
+  * Every row has a valid period as key.
-  * If the row index is `platform`, every column is a valid period and every row label is a valid platform.
+  * Every row has exactly the same number of cell values as there are columns.
+  * Cell values are consistent with the column's implicit or explicit schema.
+  * Row periods may overlap.
+They also may have gaps.
-  * If any rows are marked as redundant, the row index is `period`.
+  * If two or more rows include non-null entries for the same column and period, all but one row are marked as `redundant`.
-  * The number of columns in a disclosure record is the same as the number of cells in each of its row records.
-  * All nonintegers are column labels.
-  * Cells with floating point values appear only in columns that also are nonintegers.

 Due to the application domain, all integral quantities in the dataset represent counts.
 As such, integral quantities in different, non-redundant rows with